Uniform random generation of large acyclic digraphs: Weighted sample

+This can replace expression \eqref{partitiondagnumbers} in the acceptance ratio \eqref{accratio} of the MCMC method in \sref{hybridMCMC} providing a way to uniformly sample DAGs with a restricted number of parents.

-\subsection{Weighted sample}
+\section{Weighted sample}

-When generating DAGs by sampling upper triangular matrices it is easy to influence their sparsity by sampling the entries from a Bernoulli with $p \neq 1/2$, this weighting however acts on an underlying non-uniform space of DAGs.
-In practice though it would be desirable to obtain a weighted sample from an underlying uniform distribution, which is achieved by making the probability of a DAG with $l$ arcs proportional to $p^l(1-p)^{L-l}$ and including analogous factors in the recursive enumeration.
+When generating DAGs by sampling triangular matrices their sparsity can be easily influenced by drawing the entries from a Bernoulli with $p \neq 1/2$.
+The associated weighting however acts on an underlying non-uniform space of DAGs.
+A weighted sample from an underlying uniform distribution may be preferable in practice when DAGs rather than triangular matrices are the object of study.
+The probability of a DAG with $l$ arcs should basically be proportional to $p^l(1-p)^{L-l}$ and analogous factors should be included in the recursive enumeration.
 Each of the $m-s$ non-outpoints may receive no links from the $k$ new ones with weight $(1-p)^k$, one link with weight $kp(1-p)^{k-1}$ and so on to include all the terms in the binomial expansion of $[(1-p)+p]^k=1$.
-The possibility that no arcs link to the $s$ old outpoints is excluded, while no arcs are allowed between the $k$ new ones out of a theoretical $\binom{k}{2}$ ways of joining them, leading to the recursion
+The possibility that no arcs link to the $s$ old outpoints is excluded.
+The $k$ new outpoints on the other hand could be theoretically connected by $\binom{k}{2}$ links, but no arcs are allowed between them, leading to the recursion

 where now $\hat{a}_{n,n}=(1-p)^{L}$ correspond to the DAGs with no arcs out of $L$ possibilities.
-We take $0^0=1$ so that $\hat{a}_{1,1}=1$ even for $p=1$ where only one new outpoint is added at each step.
+It is chosen to set $0^0=1$ so that $\hat{a}_{1,1}=1$ even for $p=1$ where only one new outpoint is added at each step.
 Weighted DAGs can be generated as in \sref{enumeration} where links are now added at each step with probability $p$.
 The terms in the recursions are no longer integers in general (though for rational $p$ the numerator and denominator could be stored as a pair of integers) and exact sampling can be obtained up to the precision limits of the computational implementation.

+If many samples were required for a particular value of $p$ the limiting distribution could be derived again and used for sampling large graphs, as discussed in \sref{largesampling} for the case $p=1/2$.
+However, as $p$ is reduced more weight is shifted towards DAGs with a larger number of outpoints added at each step and more terms would need to be included.
+Often sparse DAGs are required in practice for modelling reasons where $p$ might scale like $1/n$ to keep the average number of parents low.
+In the limit of small $p$ it may be necessary to calculate all the numbers in \eref{weightedahatnkrecur} up to a given precision.

+The hybrid MCMC method of \sref{hybridMCMC} can be used instead to treat weighted DAGs.
+Analogously to \eref{weightedahatnkrecur}, the weight of DAGs corresponding to a partition $P=[k_I,\ldots,k_1]$ can be expressed as